 INTERNAL VT MEMO: PLEASE SHUT UP

-According to the Roanoke Times (and they follow the Hokies very closely), criticism of Virginia Tech’s anemic offense is now coming from a new location – inside the locker room.
 Evidently, Tech linebacker Purnell Sturdivant said the offense is too predictable as he offered little support for embattled offensive coordinator Bryan Stinespring.
 Just make sure he was really piling on, Sturdivant then said his sentiments are not uncommon among the team.

 "Pretty much every team we face this year knows what we're going to do" on offense, Sturdivant said.
 "I have a couple friends at Carolina, a couple friends at N.C.
 State, things like that, they're pretty much just calling out the plays that we're going to run on offense.
 Our offense is pretty much predictable. "